 Fixing water damaged plaster is not the same as patching up softened or otherwise damaged drywall.
 One important consideration is that the reason for water damage must be addressed before making repairs, or your home might suffer from mold and mildew growth and new plaster also get water damaged!
 A plaster repair company near you will send trained contractors who can check for plumbing leaks, roof leaks, poor ventilation and trapped humidity, damaged appliances, and other such reasons for water drips behind plaster.

 As said, plaster is installed in layers; it’s not a solid material you nail or screw to the wall, as you do drywall.
 When severely damaged areas of plaster need replacing rather than repair, a plaster installation contractor is best skilled at applying those layers as needed, ensuring they dry properly between each application.
-Their expertise ensures those layers are applied safely and that your new plaster blends well with the current stucco.
+Their expertise ensures a proper fix to a plaster ceiling and they are skilled at that applying those layers safely.
+To be sure that your new plaster blends well with the current stucco.

 Recreating details in stucco is also a challenge for homeowners.
 Many plaster applications include swirled designed, raised detailing, and other such features that require skill and expertise to recreate.
 It’s difficult enough to create a smooth finish on plaster without marks from your tools; imagine how much more challenging it is for an amateur to create detailed patterns and finishes!
 A plaster installation professional near you ensures a perfect, seamless installation you’re sure to love.

 Once applied, plaster also typically needs paint or another coating of some sort.
 However, it’s a challenge to match new paint with aged colors or specialty finishes.
 A plaster repair contractor might recommend repainting an entire room or ceiling, or know how to mix and match new paint colors with older, antique colors and finishes.